quru/qis/README.md

 * Bug fixes to the image publisher
 * A new JavaScript library for lazily loading images
   * See Quru's [image-defer library](https://github.com/quru/image-defer)
+* Removed the requirement to use the MooTools library on the client side
 * Web interface improvements
   * New grid / thumbnail browse view
   * New icons and a more consistent page layout